Online Banking System Security

 Secure Data Transfer

 Once the server session is established; the user and the server are in a secured environment.
-Because our server has been certified as a 128-bit secure server by VeriSign, data traveling between you and the bank is encrypted with Secure Sockets Layer (SSL) protocol.
+Because our server has been certified as a 128-bit secure server by VeriSign, data traveling between you and the bank is encrypted with Transport Layer Security (TLS) protocol.
 With SSL, data that travels between the bank and you is encrypted and can only be decrypted with the public and private key pair.
 In short, the bank's server issues a public key to your browser and creates a temporary private key.
 These two keys are the only combination possible for that session.
 When the session is complete, the keys expire and the whole process starts over when a new end user makes a server session.

 Router and Firewall